-The first train of the day departs from Alicante Terminal just before 07:00, while the last train on weekdays departs shortly before 19:30.
+The first train of the day departs from Alicante Terminal station just before 06:30, while the last train leaves shortly before 18:00.
 Services leave roughly every hour during the peak times of the day, so you'll find yourself lapping up rays in the port city in no time.

-If we've managed to convince you, check out all times, FAQs, and travel info below to book your train from Alicante Terminal to Valencia.
+If we've managed to convince you, check out all train times, FAQs, and travel info below to book your train from Alicante to Valencia.